 FTI has three paint booths located onsite north of the Tank Farm.
-The facility paints all transformers that are being repaired/refurbished.
+The facility paints transformers that are being repaired/refurbished and returned to service.
 The wastes generated in this area are paint booth filters, waste solvent and waste paint.
 A visual inspection of the middle paint booth was conducted.
 The filters and liquids are satellite accumulated in two 55-gallon drums.
 The facility procedure is to date the containers when the first contents are added and dated a second time when it is full.
 After the drum is full it is moved to the 90-day storage area within three consecutive days of the "full" date.
-No violations were observed in the paint booth area.
+Both satellite containers were labeled and closed.